 Safe.
 Well cared for.
 When your child is away from home you want to make sure they are secure.
 You want them to be in an environment where it is comfortable, gives them a place to study and rest, and one that introduces them to social opportunities to enrich their academic experience.

-Upper School students who wish to board pay $21,000 per academic year (for 7-day) or $16,000 (for 5-day) in addition to tuition.
+Upper School students who wish to board pay $49,000 including tuition & fees.
 The fee includes: room, evening and, for 7-day boarders, weekend meals, and dormitory activities.
 An advance deposit is required for on-campus meals and transportation.
 More information can be found on our Tuition and Fees page.

 North Cross is affiliated with Wilson International LLC which provides an exceptional 5- and 7-day boarding experience to international and regional domestic students.
 Living in a historic downtown dormitory—the recently renovated Boxley Building—students have the advantage of being close to school, and the excitement of living in an active and vibrant downtown location, close to restaurants, museums, and other features such as the farmers’ market and shopping.